netzpirat/haml-coffee/README.md

 ## HTML escaping

-By default, haml-coffee will perform HTML escaping on evaluated data.
+By default, `haml-coffee` will perform HTML escaping on evaluated data.
-It can be turned off by setting the `escape_html` compiler option to `false`.
+It can be turned off by passing the `--disable-html-escaping` option when running the binary.

-If HTML escaping is turned on, compiler will insert a function named `html_escape` in the generated template code.
+If HTML escaping is turned on, compiler will insert a `window.HAML.html_escape` function in the generated template code.
-If you wish to replace that function, you can do so by passing the `custom_html_escape` option to the compiler with your custom function's name, e.g.:
+If you wish to replace that function with your own, you can do so by running the binary with `--custom-html-escape=<name>` option, where `name` is a name of your function, e.g.:

-    CoffeeMaker.compileFile('filename.html.haml', '', {custom_html_escape: 'window.my_escape'})
+    haml-coffee -i filename.haml --custom-html-escape=window.my_escape

 This can help reduce the resulting code size, especially if you use many separately generated templates in your project.